bandantonio/obsidian-apple-books-highlights-plugin/README.md

 This plugin aims to be a **fast**, **customizable**, **reliable**, and **up-to-date** solution to import your Apple Books highlights to Obsidian:

 - **Fast**: It takes less than 1 second to import ~1000 highlights.
 - **Customizable**: Use Handlebars and Markdown to customize the output of your highlights the way you want.
-All the variables to use are available in the default template.
-Check the `Template variables` section below for more information.
+Check the [`Template variables`](#template-variables) section below for more information.

 - **Reliable**:
   - Import actual highlights with only the metadata you need.
 No visual noise with the deleted but still exported highlights, or, on the contrary, highlights and notes that make no sense without the context.